wenytang-ms/vscode-mcp-server/README.md

 - **Read file contents** with encoding support and size limits
 - **Create new files** using VS Code's WorkspaceEdit API
 - **Check for diagnostics** (errors and warnings) in your workspace
+- **Execute shell commands** in the integrated terminal with shell integration
+- **Toggle the server** on and off via a status bar item

 This extension enables AI assistants and other tools to interact with your VS Code workspace through the standardized MCP protocol.